 When it comes to overseeing your marketing team it pays to understand which metrics are most valuable to your company’s bottom line.

-There are some metrics that are plainly for ‘vanity’ - yes it’s nice to reach 1,000 followers on Instagram but what are they generating in terms of tangible web traffic, leads, or sales queries?
+Some metrics are plainly for ‘vanity’ - yes it’s nice to reach 1,000 followers on Instagram but what are they generating in terms of tangible web traffic, leads, or sales queries?

 01. Social Media Traffic